stubbiali/meshsimplification/README.md

 	sudo R -e "library(devtools); install()" --silent

 Observe that the R package `devtools` is required.
+To check if the installation has been successfull, run one of the scripts contained in the folder `RPackage/RScript`, aiming to exemplify the use of the functions provided by the package.

 Lastly, to build the Roxygen documentation and place it in `RPackage/MeshDataSimplification/man/`, run